Easy BLT Salad

 - salt and fresh black pepper to taste

 - Remove the end and any damaged outer leaves from the Romaine lettuce; then use a big knife to chop the lettuce into small pieces.

-- Wash lettuce (in salad spinner if you have one, or wash in the sink and dry with paper towels.)
+- Wash lettuce (in salad spinner (affiliate link) if you have one, or wash in the sink and dry with paper towels.)

 - Cut up tomatoes or cut cherry tomatoes in half, slice green onions.

 - Whisk together the olive oil, white balsamic dressing, garlic or garlic powder (if using), salt, and pepper to make the dressing.
 (Or use your favorite purchased vinaigrette dressing with no sugar if you prefer.)